kawgh1/react-testing-demo/README.md

                 -   Test behavior (what the app should do) and not internal implementation (how the app works)
                 -   Then if implementation changes but behavior remains the same, the original tests still pass and are useful
                 -   Sometimes we say testing implementation is "brittle" - easily broken when the app still works
-                -   ### Example: A simple button that increases a number by 1
+                -   ### Example: A simple button that increases a displayed number by 1
                     -   #### Testing Behavior:
                         -   set initial state
                         -   simulate button click